peterho86666/linesplit/README.md

-# Clone the 2 files
+# Clone the 3 files
-# Placethe 2 files in the same directory
+# Place the 3 files in the same directory
 # Run getUserScore.py in IDLE
-# fix the error.
+# Fix the error.